Phoenix Grandparent Visitation Attorneys

 The key is what kind of relationship has existed to this point.
 Remember: The best interests of the child are always the priority of Arizona courts.
 Depriving a child a beneficial relationship will only be done when there is a good reason.
 The parent, of course, has a constitutional right to custody and to make decisions for the child.

 The motivations of the parent and the grandparent will be examined.
-If the parent is preventing the relationship out of pure spite, a court will likely order visitation rights to the grandparent.
+If the parent is preventing the relationship out of pure spite, a court will likely order visitation rights or custody to the grandparent.
 If the parent feels the relationship with the grandparent is unhealthy, or is somehow suspect, it is more likely the grandparents’ rights will be, at least, limited.

 There are prerequisites to a grandparent’s request for visitation.
 The child’s parents’ marriage must be dissolved for three months.
 If the grandparents’ child (parent of the grandchildren) has died, the grandparent must wait three months after the death.